LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 ## Example: The TempConv Program

-Let's go back in time and look at another of our very early Python programs.
+Let's go back in time and look at one of our very early Python programs.
 Here is a simple Python function to convert a Fahrenheit temperature to Celsius.

 ```python
 def main():